Skip to main content

 Our Purpose

 The purpose of Seniors Rights Service is to raise awareness and empower older people to activate, uphold, extend and defend their individual rights.
-We foster communities to respect and value seniors and their rights.
+We foster communities of respect, and we value seniors and their rights.
 We achieve our purpose by providing accessible and confidential legal services, aged care advocacy and information.

 Our Service Principles